theGeorge123/anemi-meets-cursor/README.md

 `invitations.token`, `invitations.selected_date` and sets up foreign key constraints linking invitations to cafes and various user tables.

+## Database Schema Updates (July 2025)

+- The canonical schema for the `cafes` table is now defined in `supabase/migrations/20250701_create_cafes_table.sql`.
+This includes all fields used in production: tags, transport, price_bracket, opening_hours (jsonb), open_morning, open_afternoon, open_evening, rating, verified, etc.
+- The `profiles` table now includes a `cafe_preferences` (jsonb) column, as defined in `supabase/migrations/20250701_add_cafe_preferences_to_profiles.sql`.
+- These migrations should be used as the reference for future development and for recreating the schema from scratch.

 ## Contributing

 1. Fork the repository